Associate Research ProfessorB.A., Syracuse University (political philosophy); J.D., Widener University; Ph.D. Rutgers University (political science)

 - Research design and methodology

 - Technology adoption dynamics

-Marc Weiner is Associate Research Professor at the Edward J. Bloustein School of Planning and Public Policy at Rutgers University, and Associate Director and Faculty Fellow of the Bloustein Center for Survey Research.
+Marc Weiner is Associate Research Professor at the Edward J. Bloustein School of Planning and Public Policy at Rutgers University.
 Weiner collaborates with the Bloustein School’s faculty, students, center directors, and research staff to support data collection and analysis across a number of research domains including social and economic policy, energy policy, environmental protection, public health, transportation policy, education, and urban planning.
 Substantively, his personal research agenda focuses on risk perception and tolerance in the environmental domain, and exploring the determinants of technology adoption attitudes and behaviors.

 Weiner is the Past President, and was the founding President, of the New Jersey-Pennsylvania Chapter of the American Association for Public Opinion Research and is currently on the Executive Council of the Association of Academic Survey Research Organizations as Program Chair.
 At the graduate level, Weiner teaches Survey Research Methodology, Advanced Qualitative Methods, and a graduate-level course in Demography and Population Studies.
 In prior years, he has taught Methods I (Research Design and Data Analysis for Public Policy) and Methods II (Advanced Data Analysis for Public Policy / Regression Analysis).
 He is also is active in the administration of the undergraduate faculty, and teaches Introduction to Planning, Public Policy and Health and Demography and Population Studies for undergraduates.